Sedimentation path theory for mass-polydisperse colloidal systems: Theory

 \subsection{Bulk}

 We use classical statistical mechanics to describe the thermodynamic bulk equilibrium of our mass-polydisperse colloidal system.
+The term bulk refers here to an infinitely large system in which boundary effects can be neglected and that is not subject to any external field.
 The particles differ only in their buoyant masses.
 Since the buoyant mass does not play any role in bulk, the bulk phenomenology of our model is identical to that of a monocomponent system in which only one buoyant mass is present.
 Only when gravity is incorporated into both systems the buoyant mass becomes a relevant parameter and the behaviour of the mass-polydisperse and the monodisperse colloidal systems will differ from each other.

 The total Helmholtz free energy $F$ is the sum of the ideal and the excess contributions, \ie $F=F\su{id}+F\su{exc}$.
 In a mass-polydisperse system, the free energy is a functional of $\rhom$, the density distribution of species with buoyant mass $m$.
 For simplicity, we work with a scaled, dimensionless, buoyant mass $m=\mbuoy/m_0$, where $\mbuoy$ is the actual buoyant mass of a particle and $m_0$ is a reference buoyant mass.
 Sensible choices relate $m_0$ to \eg the average buoyant mass of the distribution or its standard deviation.
 The concrete definition of $m_0$ is given below in each considered system.